redox-os/tfs/README.rst

 - `Collision Resolution with Nested Hash Tables <https://ticki.github.io/blog/collision-resolution-with-nested-hash-tables/>`_.
   This describes the method of nested hash tables we use for the directory structure.
-- `An Atomic Hash Table`_.
+- `An Atomic Hash Table <https://ticki.github.io/blog/an-atomic-hash-table/>`_.
   This describes the concurrent, in-memory hash table/key-value store.

 Specification
 -------------